netspie/blazor-webapp-identity-postgres/README.md

 - Open Visual Studio
 - Add the project to solution

-- From command line run dotnet ef database update, considering you have set up your postgres cluster before
+- From command line run `dotnet ef database update`, considering you have set up your postgres cluster before

 ### Issues

-- Classic annoying `NavigationException` in debug mode just continue when debugging or deselect `Break when this exception type is user-unhandled` in exception window
+- Classic annoying `NavigationException` on login, register etc. in debug mode just continue when debugging or deselect `Break when this exception type is user-unhandled` in exception window